librasteve/raku-Physics-Measure/README2.md

 # Three ways to consume Physics::Measure
 ## 1 Raku postfixes (SI Units)

-As seen above, if you want to use SI prefixes, base and derived units (cm, kg, ml and so on), the :ALL export label will provide the following as raku postfix:<> custom operators.
-Here is another example, basic wave mecahnics, bringing in the Physics::Constants module:
+As seen above, if you just want SI prefixes, base and derived units (cm, kg, ml and so on), the :ALL export label provides them as raku postfix:<> custom operators.
+Here is another example, basic wave mechanics, bringing in the Physics::Constants module:
 ```perl6
 use Physics::Constants;  #<== must use before Physics::Measure
 use Physics::Measure :ALL;